kv34dev/Notific/README.md

 Notifier is a simple SwiftUI application that lets you schedule local notifications on iOS devices.
 It supports two trigger modes — after a selected number of seconds, or at a specific date and time.

+## Prank Use Only

+This application is intended **for prank purposes only**.
+It is not designed for serious or production use.
+Do not rely on it for important reminders or notifications.

 ## Features

 - Schedule notifications using: